Order of Free Gardeners: History

 In the 20th century, the two World Wars called up most of the members.
 The economic crisis of 1929 weakened their charitable capacities.
 The social protection laws weakened the attraction of mutual aid, before the National Insurance Act 1946 removed their entire purpose.
 Even before the Second World War, the number of deaths exceeded the number of admissions to the lodges.
 In 1939, the minutes of the Haddington lodge were interrupted until 1952, when its eight last members attempted in vain to relaunch it.
 Despite the recruitment of new members, the Haddington fraternity pronounced its dissolution on 22 February 1953.
 The Dunfermline lodge lasted until the middle of the 1980s.

 These disappearances were part of a wider social change.
 In 1950 there were around 30,000 Friendly Societies in the UK, while in 2000 there were fewer than 150.
 In 2000, the research of R. Cooper counted no more than a single lodge (in Bristol) for Great Britain, but mentioned the survival of the Order of Free Gardeners in the Antilles (Caribbean British Order of Free Gardners) and in Australia.
 In 2002, a conservation society was created in Scotland with aims of research and conservation of the traditions of this Order and some lodges were revived on this occasion.

 As of 2013, The Grand United Order of Free Gardeners still operates in Victoria, Australia from the East Kew Masonic Centre.
 It meets monthly under the auspices of the Victorian Grand Lodge No. 1, and is the only known lodge operating in the southern hemisphere.
+In the 2020s, Free Gardeners experienced a significant growth spurt, with new lodges being formed in Schwetzingen, Germany, Edmonton, Canada and elsewhere, with a lineage back to the Scottish Grand Lodge (but not directly affiliated with it).

+Contrary to the reference to the 2020's above, the Hanging Gardens of Babylon Lodge No.13 was Chartered by Adelphi Bluebell Lodge No. 4 on the 29th April 2013 and then proceeded to Charter many Lodges around the World, eventually creating the International Order of Free Gardeners, as many Countries could not grasp the concept of not having a governing body.
+We have had requests to form Lodges in many Countries and currently have Lodges in over 15 Countries and have strong links with the Grand Lodges of Australia, Brazil and Africa.